saraclohisey/cas9_pcls_paper/README.md

 # cas9_pcls_paper

-This repository is where all preparation for the maic bpd manuscript should be kept.
+This repository is where all preparation for the manuscript should be kept.

 Userlist: